joelparkerhenderson/objectives-and-key-results/README.md

 "OKR work is/should be all work.
 Each task should be aimed toward moving forward on the goal....
 Let's consider a KR of 'increase active users by X%'.
 Interviewing/hiring isn't going to move the needle on getting X% more active users by itself.
 Having more engineering time available for new (critical) feature work might, and you have to do interviewing to get new hires.
 Training in and of itself isn't going to move the needle either.
 But having a more knowledgable engineering team probably will, by being able to move faster or better.
 You have to do training to improve knowledge.
 Maintenance work might not move the needle on active users FORWARD (or it might, if you have a lot of bugs that prevent users from actually using your stuff) but it might prevent it from going BACKWARD."

+OKRs, KPIs, etc are often challenging for orgs, teams, and individuals that are poorly trained.
+If people are poorly trained, they will find it challenging, even counter-productive, to use them.
+The end result is nobody uses it right, and the company suffers.
+And it's complex enough that a pithy blog post isn't going to teach you how to do it right.
+Managers, execs: train your staff.
+You're only hurting yourself and the company by not doing so.

 "I implemented OKRs among my small team of 10 devs who are all pretty awesome rockstars and good contributors, but still early in their careers.
 It turns out that OKRs made the employees happier, because it served as a “more abstract” form of feedback.
 Before, they were receiving feedback, but it was too specific and narrow.
 Things like “this class can be refactored to X pattern” or “You missed a few unit tests covering X Y Z cases.”
 But when we started tracking things like time to ship a new feature, bugs per implemented feature, hard deadlines for certain product releases, etc. it really helped to give some better feedback."

 "OKR work is a subset of engineering time.
 We deal with things like interviews, meetings, tech talks, training, migrations, and maintenance work outside the framework.
 You should always be making progress on OKRs, but it’s not the only thing you do.
 Engineering has its own overhead, not every hour is billable."